asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

 New features and major architecture changes are often discussed at the [AstriDevCon](/Development/Roadmap/AstriDevCon) event held before Astricon.

 If you really need the feature, but are not a programmer, you'll need to find someone else to write the code for you.
-Luckily, there are many talented Asterisk developers out there that can be contacted on the [asterisk-biz](http://lists.digium.com) mailing list.
+Luckily, there are many talented Asterisk developers out there that can be contacted on the [community forums](https://community.asterisk.org/).
 You can also offer a bounty for a bug or new feature - see [Asterisk Bug Bounties](/Development/Asterisk-Bug-Bounties) for more information.

 Patch and Code Submission
 -------------------------